The Lampies

-The Lampies is a British 2000–2002 animated children's television series, created by David Bonner of Red Balloon Productions which remains with a mix of 2D and 3D animation.
+The Lampies is a British animated children's television series created by David Bonner and produced by Red Balloo Productions in conjunction with Uli Meyer Animation Studios for the BBC.

-Created specifically by David Bonner in conjunction with Uli Meyer Animation Studios and music by Mcasso Music, there are forty-six fifteen-minute episodes that were originally commissioned by the BBC.
-Financial issues caused the creative and business drive to malfunction, and all momentum was lost, meaning that the crew were unable to complete the second series of the show.
-In 2003, The Lampies IP was bought from the receiver by the chairman of Darlington Football Club and businessman, George Houghton.
-Surviving episodes of The Lampies remain available on Plush Toys VHS and DVD in the United Kingdom.

 Plot

 A group of friendly sprite-like power engineers maintain and defend the lamp post "HO32" which is the critical area of the entire Lighting Network.
 The Roons, who live with their only leader, Arch Roon, in the dark sewers below, are the green yellow-eyed creatures who always plan to threaten the whole Lighting Network due to their strong dislike of light.
 Sewer rats can still also prove to be a pest to the Lampies themselves.